J. J. Conway & Company

 (An (1861) $5.00 gold coin struck by J. J. Conway & Company, Obverse [left], Reverse [right].)

 The $10.00 coin struck also had several minor differences.
 On the obverse, around the periphery were “J. J. CONWAY” and “BANKERS” separated by rosettes.
-There was also an inner circle in which “& CO.” were depicted.
-The 13 stars were removed from the obverse.
+There was also an inner circle in which “& CO.” was depicted.
+The 13 stars were removed from the obverse to represent the 13 colonies.
+The reverse had the denomination changed from “5” to “10”, and 13 six-pointed stars surrounded the numerical value.

 (An (1861) $10.00 gold coin struck by J. J. Conway & Company, Reverse [left], Obverse [right].)

-The coins were all struck in July and August of 1861 and by October, the J. J. Conway & Company mint was no more.
-All surviving specimens of any denomination are rare.
+The $10.00 gold coin is one of the rarest of all early Colorado gold coins, with only three known examples: two are in the Smithsonian collection, and one is privately owned.
+The coins were all struck in July and August of 1861, and by October, the J. J. Conway & Company mint was no more.

 Explore More On APMEX